-New York State Housing Finance Agency (HFA),
+New York State Housing Finance Agency,

-Health Facilities Revenue Bonds (New York City)
+Health Facilities Revenue Bonds (New York

-and Dormitory Authority of the State of New York
+City) and Dormitory Authority of the State of

-(DA), Municipal Health Improvement Program
+New York, Municipal Health Improvement

-Lease Revenue Bonds
+Program Lease Revenue Bonds (The City of

-(The City of New York Issue)
+New York Issues "State Appropriations for

-"State Appropriations for Medicaid"
+Medicaid"

 This Subsection K contains information required to be updated relating solely to obligations issued, respectively, by the New York State Housing Finance Agency for Health Facilities Revenue Bonds (New York City) and the Dormitory Authority of the State of New York for Municipal Health Improvement Program Lease Revenue Bonds (The City of New York Issue).
-Capitalized words used in this Subsection are defined as set forth in the related Official Statements.
+Capitalized words used in this Subsection and not otherwise defined shall have the meanings ascribed to them in the related Official Statements.